scriptmaster/emeraldcss/README.md

-# emeraldcss
+# garnetcss

-A modern, unobtrusive and elegant semantic-css framework (<20KB).
+An enterprise-ready, modern, unobtrusive and elegant semantic-css framework (<100KB) based on emeraldcss.

 # Quick Start